Learn / Guides / CRO guide

 Conversion rate optimization (CRO) is the practice of increasing the percentage of users who perform a desired action on a website.
 Desired actions can include purchasing a product, clicking ‘add to cart’, signing up for a service, filling out a form, or clicking on a link.

 Standard definitions of CRO, like the one we just wrote above, place their focus on conversion percentages, averages, and benchmarks.
 This emphasis on a numerical approach comes with a downside—the more you look at spreadsheets full of conversion data points and actions, the less you think of the individuals behind them.

-Here is an alternative, more holistic and user-centric way of defining CRO: think of it as the process of focusing on understanding what drives, stops, and persuades your users, so you can give them the best experience possible—and that, in turn, is what makes them convert and ultimately improves your conversion rate.
+Here is an alternative, more holistic and user-centric way of defining CRO: think of it as the process of focusing on understanding what drives, stops, and persuades your users, so you can give them the best user experience possible—and that, in turn, is what makes them convert and ultimately improves your website conversion rate.

 Why do we think this second definition works better?
 Because focusing on the final action—the conversion—is obviously important, but in reality, a lot happens before that point:

 When you’re working to improve conversions, not every problem is quantifiable, backed by hard numbers, and with a clear-cut answer.
 Yes: sometimes, an obvious bug is blocking 80% of your users from doing something, and fixing that one bug will save your entire business; other times, your website functions perfectly and yet people still are not converting.
 When this happens, you’ll need to dig deeper to understand the why beyond the data you have—you’ll need, in other words, to focus on your users first.
 And that’s what we at Hotjar think CRO is actually about.

 Whether you own an ecommerce site or manage online marketing or SEO (search engine optimization), CRO will constantly be a top-of-mind topic to help your organization grow.